Description of the Stereoscopic .PNG Image File Format (stER chunk) Table of ContentsBackPreviousNext

 DECODER EXAMPLE :

-In this example we will read the Stereo PNG file created in the above example.
+In this example we will read the Stereoscopic PNG file created in the above example.
 A typical web browser decoder gets a size of 157x53 pixels from the PNG header.
-It finds a sTER chunk so it calls the png_get_sTER_real_and_padding_width() function to calculate the stereo image width, so a stereo image
+It finds a sTER chunk so it calls the png_get_sTER_real_and_padding_width() function to calculate the stereo

 As you can see, adding support to Stereoscopic .PNG Image File Format is a piece of cake if your application already support .PNG Image File Format.